peoplespete/Question-Generator/README.md

 Additional Resources
 --------------------
 I've added a file called [testing12testing12.txt](/testing12testing12.txt) which you can use to check out the software's features without actually creating a file yourself.
+(THIS WORKS IN UBUNTU 13.04)